Dialogs Re-enacted Across Languages: Motivation

 Future speech-to-speech translation systems should be able to effectively support dialog, but current systems are not specifically built for this.
 One reason is the lack of bilingual data on how dialog behaviors differ across languages.
 Thus there is a need for parallel corpora of conversational speech across languages.
 This report presents the Dialogs Re-enacted Across Languages (DRAL) protocol and corpus.
 The key idea is gathering unscripted conversations among bilingual speakers who later re-enact selected utterances from those conversations in their other language.

-We hope that this data will be useful for many purposes, but it is worth noting some specific likely uses.
-First, we ourselves plan to use these utterance pairs to train models for mapping Spanish to English prosody, and conversely.
-For this we will try modeling phrases both in isolation and considering the local context.
+We hope that this data will be useful for many purposes, including at least five: First, we ourselves are using these utterance pairs to train models for mapping Spanish to English prosody, and conversely \cite{avila-ward23}.
+For this we will try first modeling utterances or phrases in isolation and then considering the local context.
 Second, this data could also support linguistic studies of the prosodic differences between the two languages.
-Third, it could support study of other langauge phenomena, such as the meanings and translation of dialog markers and discourse connectives~\cite{luthier-popescu-belis-2020-chat}.
+Third, it could support study of other language phenomena, such as the meanings and translation of dialog markers and discourse connectives~\cite{luthier-popescu-belis-2020-chat}.
 Fourth, this data could be used to fine-tune translation models trained on large, non-dialog data.
 Finally, this data could be used to evaluate the performance of different speech-to-speech translation systems for dialog relevant scenarios.

 We acknowledge that this data collection method is expensive and could never produce corpora large enough to train lexical translation models or language models.
 However small, well-designed corpora can be very informative regarding many aspects of conversational behavior~\cite{floyd2021conversation,dingemanse2014,dingemanse2022text}.